wsydney76/craft-properties-field/README.md

     * Asset/Assets: An assets field with one or multiple assets
     * Boolean with comment: A boolean field combined with a comment field (experimental)
     * Dimension: Combines a number field with a text field for the unit (experimental)
+    * Dynamic property set.
 * Options: The options for the field.
 The following options are supported:
     * Select: A list of options for the select field, in the format `value:label`
     * Entry/Entries: A comma-separated list of section handles
     * Asset/Assets:  A comma-separated list of volume handles
+    * Dynamic property set: The slug of the entry that holds the property set.
+See 'Dynamic property config' below.
 * Field Config: A JSON string with additional field config settings.

   This is merged into the field config object of the corresponding Craft forms macro, so you can use any settings supported by the field type.
 For example: